Degree RequirementADN/ASN or BSN

-What Is a Correctional Nurse?
+What is a Correctional Nurse?

-Becoming a Correctional Nurse
+How to Become a Correctional Nurse

-To be considered as a good candidate for a correctional nursing position, it’s important to make sure your credentials and experience are in order.
+To be considered a good candidate for a correctional nursing position, it’s important to make sure your credentials and experience are in order.
 After all, this isn’t the easiest nursing assignment on the roster.
 Generally, an individual will have to have considerable experience as well as specialized correctional training in order to be deemed competitive.

-Any Certifications or Credentials Needed?
+Are Any Certifications or Credentials Needed?

 The National Commission on Correctional Healthcare (NCCHC) offers the CCHP-RN certification in correctional nursing.